Target Outcome UCITS ETFs

-Potential return scenarios at the end of a target outcome period
+Objective at the end of a Target Outcome period

 The examples assume ETF shares are purchased on the first day of the Target Outcome Period and held until the end of the period.